Ablakwa Meets Ukrainian President Zelenskyy, Appeals for Release of Ghanaian Prisoners of War

 Previous reports have found that Russia has been luring some people from Africa to fight for it in its war on Ukraine.

-The Telegraph, for example, reported that some Africans are being lured by Russia to fight in its war on Ukraine via shampoo factory ads.
+The Telegraph, for example, reported that some Africans are being lured by Russia to fight in its war with its neighbour via shampoo factory ads.

 Kenya, Ivan Kholostenko, Russia, Vladimir Putin, Ukraine, War, Jane Wangari Kibocho